segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 ### Other Facebook Destinations Supported by Segment

-This page is about the **Facebook Conversions**.
+This page is about the **Facebook Conversions API** destination.
 For documentation on other Facebook destinations, including Facebook Pixel, see the pages linked below.

 | **Facebook Destination**                                                                                    | Supported by Personas |
 | ----------------------------------------------------------------------------------------------------------- | --------------------- |